Natural Solutions for Histamine Intolerance

 #3 Restore nutrient deficiencies

 A bad diet, poor absorption due to digestive issues and excessive stress, can all lead to nutrient deficiencies.
 We need crucial nutrients such as vitamin C, copper, calcium, magnesium and B6 to support the breakdown and detoxification of histamine.
-Other nutrients like vitamin A, vitamin D, zinc, folate, selenium and omega 3 fatty acids help to support optimal immune function.
+Other nutrients like vitamin A, vitamin D, zinc, folate + selenium help to support optimal immune function.
 Your doctor or health practitioner may be able to test you for some of these nutrient deficiencies.

 Start by consuming a nutrient dense, histamine friendly diet (see below) and if you already are, consider supplementing with digestive enzymes to support absorption, whilst you investigate your gut health (if necessary).